truglodite/BLDynoMega/Readme.md

 This code provides for a small BLDC motor dynamometer machine using an Arduino Uno or Mega.
 For Mega the pot controlled esc is enabled, for Uno etc it is disabled.
 The code outputs time, samples, (throttle), RPM, voltage, current, thrust, and torque through hardware serial.
 The output can be read, copied, and analyzed on a PC using your favorite serial terminal software (Arduino IDE, Putty, RealTerm, Atom, etc...), or stored on an SD card serial logger for later use.
 A sample period is set at compile time, which controls the time between printed lines of data, and the characteristics of the averaging filters.

 ## Sensors
-### RPM
+- RPM
-Eagle tree, or DIY schmitt trigger type RPM sensor are supported via the FreqCount library.
+Eagle tree, or similar DIY schmitt trigger type 5V RPM sensors are supported via the FreqCount library.
 RPM is not averaged, because FreqCount requires a relatively long gate time (>100ms) for decent accuracy with essentially all BLDC setups we are interested in.
 Unfortunately for now, motor magnet count must be compiled in firmware.

-### Torque & Thrust
+- Torque & Thrust
 A pair of HX711 24bit strain gage ADC/PGA's are wired to 1kg load cells for torque and thrust.
+Calibration weights (gm) and torques (gm*cm) are hardcoded at compile time as well, however this is not of much inconvenience since most setups will only use one weight for calibration.
+The moment arm acting on the torque load cell must be taken into account when entering your #define torque calibration load.

-### Current & Voltage
+- Current & Voltage
 An ADS1115 i2c 16bit ADC is used to convert current and voltage signals.
 An ACS71X hall sensor is used for current, and battery voltage comes from a precision voltage divider (<30ppm/C).
 This leaves adc's 3 and 4 free for future expansion.
+Both current and battery calibration slopes are hardcoded as well.
+The comments in the code give values for some commonly sourced components.

 ## Tare & Calibration
 Tare and calibration routines average 500 (default) samples before storing.
 Tare by simply hitting the tare button.
 Calibration is a 4 step process, controlled by the calibration button, and guided by an LED indicator to show progress.
 1 flash = torque tare, 2 flashes = torque load, 3 flashes = thrust tare, 4 flashes = thrust load.
 When each sequence is prepared physically, hit the calibration button to go to the next sequence until finished.
 When done, linear calibration slopes are stored to EEPROM, and will be saved between reboots.
 Tare must be used after every reboot.
 The data header row is printed after tare.